arainko/ducktape/docs/readme.md

 ```

 Automatic case class to case class transformations are supported given that
-the source type has all the fields of a the destination case class and the types corresponding to these fields have an instance of `Transformer` in scope.
+the source type has all the fields of the destination type and the types corresponding to these fields have an instance of `Transformer` in scope.

-If these are not met, a compiletime error is issued:
+If these requirements are not met, a compiletime error is issued:
 ```scala mdoc:fail
 val person = Person("Jerry", "Smith", 20)